-Class announcements: I will send all important class-wide messages through the Announcements tool in Carmen Canvas.
+Class announcements: I will send all important class-wide messages through the Announcements tool in CarmenCanvas.
 Please check your notification preferences (go.osu.edu/canvas-notifications) to ensure you receive these messages.

-Discussion board: I will check and reply to messages in the discussion boards at least once a week.
-If there is something urgent and of personal nature, please send me an email.
+Discussion board: I will check and reply to messages in the discussion boards periodically.